Troubleshooting: Half-splitting

 printing system, checking to see if the job reached the server to determine whether a problem exists in the subsystems "towards" the user's end or "towards" the device).

 This latter technique can be particularly efficient in systems with long chains of serialized dependencies or interactions among its components.
 It is simply the application of a binary search across the range of dependencies and is often referred to as "half-splitting".
 It is similar to the game of "twenty questions": Anyone can isolate one option out of a million by dividing the set of alternatives in half 20 times (because 2^10 = 1024 and 2^20 = 1,048,576).

 Reproducing symptoms

-One of the core principles of troubleshooting is that reproducible problems can be reliably isolated and resolved.
-Often considerable effort and emphasis in troubleshooting is placed on reproducibility ... on finding a procedure to reliably induce the symptom to occur.
+In troubleshooting, reproducible problems can be isolated and resolved.
+Reproducibility involves identifying procedures that induce the reported symptoms.

 Intermittent symptoms

 Some of the most difficult troubleshooting issues relate to symptoms which occur intermittently.
 In electronics this often is the result of components that are thermally sensitive (since resistance of a circuit varies with the temperature of the conductors in it).
 Compressed air can be used to cool specific spots on a circuit board and a heat gun can be used to raise the temperatures; thus troubleshooting of electronics systems frequently entails applying these tools in order to reproduce a problem.

 In computer programming race conditions often lead to intermittent symptoms which are extremely difficult to reproduce; various techniques can be used to force the particular function or module to be called more rapidly than it would be in normal operation (analogous to "heating up" a component in a hardware circuit) while other techniques can be used to introduce greater delays in, or force synchronization among, other modules or interacting processes.

 Intermittent issues can be thus defined:

 An intermittent is a problem for which there is no known procedure to consistently reproduce its symptom.